 This bill establishes provisions for the direct shipment of alcoholic liquor within the state of Iowa, introducing a new alcoholic liquor direct shipper license under section 123.42A.
 The license allows manufacturers to sell and ship alcoholic liquor directly to individuals aged 21 and older for personal use, with specific limits based on production volume.
 If a manufacturer produces or imports 150,000 proof gallons or fewer of distilled spirits annually, they can ship any amount; if they exceed that threshold, they are limited to shipping up to nine liters per year.
-The annual fee for this license is set at $25, and licensees are required to register their products with the Department of Revenue and submit monthly reports detailing their shipments.
+The annual fee for this license is set at $25, and the bill outlines various registration and reporting requirements for licensees, including monthly reports to the Department of Revenue detailing shipments and sales.

 Statutes affected: